debug-ito/haskerpop/sniffing/README.md

-# The problem: No properties key in GraphSON data
+# Problem: No properties key in GraphSON data

 Responses to my requests for data from Neo4j through Gremlin Server do not include `properties` keys.
 This is, according to Toshio Ito (who wrote Greskell, the library for using Gremlin from Haskell), [a violation of GraphSon format](https://github.com/debug-ito/greskell/issues/6).